bradfordlemley/cra-monorepo-examples/README.md

 # RFC: Source Packages
-A developer-friendly, tool-friendly, and eco-system-friendly mechanism for sharing source.
+A developer-, tool-, and ecosystem- friendly mechanism for sharing source.

 co-authored with @gaearon

 ## Overview

-"Source packages" are exactly the same as standard npm packages, except that they may contain non-standard language features (e.g. React JSX), and they are built by the consumer.
+"Source packages" are the same as standard npm packages, except they may contain non-standard language features (e.g. React JSX) and they are built by the consumer.

-Being standard npm packages, they can be managed by standard tools and can be truly modular since they can declare their own dependencies.

-Being built by the consumer, the consuming build can treat them as if they were part of its own source, providing the same build features and developer experience, e.g. hot-reloading, de-duping, etc.

 "Source packages" are included as standard dependencies and declared as source by including them in sourceDependencies:
 ```